-Stream field days IMG_1364were a huge success!
+Stream field days were a huge success!
 Over 110 people attended one of the field day sessions held between August 5-8 on Turtle Creek, Union County.
 The field days were sponsored by NPC, Union County Conservation District, DEP’s northcentral office, and Pennsylvania Fish and Boat Commission.

 The field days focused on the in-stream habitat work and Agricultural Best Management Practices being implemented on three farms along Turtle Creek, Union County to decrease sedimentation and erosion.
 The project length along this agricultural siltation impaired stream measures 1.1 miles.